Hundredfolds/CV/README.md

 ## Edward Phillips

 An aerospace engineer turned accountant turned developer, coming from a background in online healthcare.
-Having recently completed the [Makers Academy](https://makers.tech/) 12 week developer bootcamp, I'm eager to work in a team where I can support and learn from more senior client-side developers.
+Having recently completed the [Makers Academy](https://makers.tech/) 12 week developer bootcamp, I'm eager to work in a team where I can support and learn from more senior developers.
 I would also like to be part of, and contribute to the success of, an organisation whose overarching aim to make a positive impact to society.

 ->[Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies](#hobbies)<-